• Skip to main content

 Text Us

-Long-Term Disability for Coronary Artery Disease
+Can You Get Disability for Coronary Artery Disease?

 Long-Term Disability

+Can you receive disability for coronary artery disease?
+Yes, there are options to receive disability benefits for coronary artery disease.
 Coronary artery disease is the most common form of heart disease in the United States.
 It is also a deadly disease, responsible for the loss of 370,000 Americans each year.
 Yet despite how widespread coronary artery disease is, many of us are unfamiliar with how disabling this condition can be.

 Even before coronary artery disease causes heart attacks, it can cause extreme fatigue, shortness of breath, chest pain, and other symptoms.
 This can make it difficult for an individual to continue to work — particularly if they have a physically demanding job.